-On September 30, 2021 we entered into an asset-based credit agreement with Bank of America, N.A. ("Bank of America"), Wells Fargo Bank, N.A. and Zions Bancorporation and subsequently we entered into amendments to the credit agreement on July 1, 2022, June 23, 2023 and November 15, 2023 (collectively, the "Amended ABL Facility").
-The Amended ABL Facility provides a \$120 million asset-based revolving credit facility, which matures on September 30, 2026, with a springing maturity 91 days prior to the maturity of any outstanding indebtedness with a principal amount in excess of \$50 million.
+On September 30, 2021 we entered into an asset-based credit agreement with Bank of America, N.A. ("Bank of America"), Wells Fargo Bank, N.A. and Zions Bancorporation and subsequently we entered into various amendments (collectively, the "Amended ABL Facility").
+The most recent amendment on August 2, 2024 extended the maturity of the Amended ABL Facility and increased the letter of credit basket size.
+The Amended ABL Facility provides a \$120 million asset-based revolving credit facility, which matures on August 2, 2029, with a springing maturity 91 days prior to the maturity of any outstanding indebtedness with a principal amount in excess of \$50 million.
 The Amended ABL Facility also permits us to request an increase of the facility by up to \$30 million, subject to certain conditions.